-The General Assembly and the Board of Directors constitute the CORES governing bodies.
+The Chairperson, the General Assembly and the Board of Directors constitute the CORES governing bodies.

 The General Assembly is made up of representatives of all of CORES’ members.
 In other words, all of the wholesale oil and liquid petroleum gas (LPG) product operators and the natural gas shippers operating in Spain are represented.

-The General Assembly’s main functions are to approve the annual accounts and the fees proposal; therefore, it generally meets twice a year.
+The General Assembly’s main functions are to approve the annual accounts and to know about the fees proposal; therefore, it generally meets twice a year.

-The decisions of the General Assembly are passed by a three-quarters majority of the votes present, and the Ministry for the Ecological Transition has the authority to veto measures that may go against the public interest.
+The decisions of the General Assembly are passed by a three-quarters majority of the votes present, and the Ministry for the Ecological Transition and the Demographic Challenge has the authority to veto measures that may go against the public interest.
 Each member is assigned votes based on its financial contribution to CORES.

 Board of Directors

-CORES’ Board of Directors consists of the Chairman, named by the Ministry for the Ecological Transition, and eleven board members.
+CORES’ Board of Directors consists of the Chairperson and eleven board members.

-The Ministry for the Ecological Transition has the right to name four directors, while the other seven are industry representatives, comprising the following:
+The Ministry for the Ecological Transition and the Demographic Challenge has the right to name four directors, while the other seven are industry representatives, comprising the following:

-- Three directors corresponding to the operators with refining capacity in Spain
+- Three directors corresponding to the petroleum products operators with refining capacity in Spain

-- Two are representatives of members that are oil operators with no refining capacity
+- Two are representatives of members that are petroleum products operators with no refining capacity in Spain

 - One director representing LPG operators